 - 8 slices Wolferman’s cranberry citrus English muffin bread

 - 1 cup milk

 - 1 pinch salt

-Spray a 9x3 inch baking dish with nonstick spray.
-Layer the bread slices in the dish.
+- Spray a 9×4 inch baking dish with nonstick spray.

-Remove the dish from the fridge about 30 minutes before baking the next morning.
-Preheat the oven to 350 degrees Fahrenheit.
+- Remove the dish from the fridge the next morning about 30 minutes before baking.
+Preheat the oven to 350° F.